bbzzone/Observations/AppDevelopment.md

 </ScrollView>
 ```

 **Like ScrollView Horizontal ScrollView is also a thing which can be implemented like ScrollView**.
 We just have to wrap the Layout with `HorizontalScrollView.`

+To scroll the elements to the right we can run

+- `binding.scroll.fullScroll(HorizontalScrollView.FOCUS_RIGHT)`
+- if view is not scrolling to the last element it maybe because layout isn't done building itself and scrollView scroll itself.
+This can be resolved with a delay with `binding.scroll.postDelayed(() -> binding.scroll.fullScroll(HorizontalScrollView.FOCUS_RIGHT), 100);`
+- Above method will add a delay of particular time in the scrolling but we can simply put the **Right Scroll** to start after current iteration of UI Loop with `binding.scroll.post(() -> binding.scroll.fullScroll(HorizontalScrollView.FOCUS_RIGHT));`
+- Use `android:fillViewport="true"` to strech the ScrollView's contents.

 ## WebView